|Previous | Next|

 The Ground Sampling Distance (GSD) is the distance between two consecutive pixel centers measured on the ground (usually cm or inches).
 A smaller GSD implies a higher resolution and more detail, but also a larger image (in pixels, and therefore also in file size).
 Larger images also take more time to be computed.

-Since Pix4Dfields 1.6 the user can specify the desired GSD of the computed orthomosaic, as described below.
+With PIX4Dfields it is possible to specify the desired GSD of the computed orthomosaic, as described below.

 The GSD of the generated orthomosaic is determined by specifying one or both of the following settings in the advanced processing options: